Jörg Böhme

 Jörg Böhme (born 22 January 1974) is a German former footballer who played as midfielder, and who most recently was the manager of Energie Cottbus.

 Club career

 Böhme was born in Hohenmölsen, East Germany.
 As a professional footballer, Böhme played for FC Carl Zeiss Jena, 1.
 FC Nürnberg, Eintracht Frankfurt, 1860 München, Arminia Bielefeld, FC Schalke 04 and Borussia Mönchengladbach.
 On club level he won two German Cup trophies with FC Schalke 04.

 Released by Mönchengladbach in May 2006, Böhme signed a 12-month deal mainly based on appearance money with old club Arminia Bielefeld before the start of the 2006–07 season.
 He remained with Bielefeld for two seasons, retiring in 2008.

 International career

-For the German national team Böhme was capped 10 times and scored 1 goal between 2001 and 2003.
+For the Germany national team Böhme was capped 10 times and scored 1 goal between 2001 and 2003.
 He participated in the 2002 FIFA World Cup, where Germany finished as runners-up.
 The main reasons why he was included resided in his good left foot abilities and his set pieces.